“The Jack Clement Years”

 These were and are the sometimes humour or tragic stories of life, love, struggle, loss, and hope, that were not only born out of the experiences of the colonists of this land, but brought with them from England, Ireland, Scotland, and other parts.
 The sounds and customs of the mountain people of Appalachia, in the home, on the front porch, in the fields and byways.
 Friends, and families gathering together, they told their stories, sang their songs, and danced away their toils and troubles.
 To enjoy together the playing of their sometimes homemade instruments. “pickin’ and grinnin”, the original “jamming” session.

 This was the music, Old Time, or Mountain Music, and the later coined metaphor, “Bluegrass”.
 Collectively, traditionally, known as, “Country Music”.
+Traditional Country-- the songs based on personal experiences, and or stories.

-An historic note: “Bluegrass” was not invented as a genre.
+On an historic note: “Bluegrass” was not invented as a genre.
 Bill Monroe, yes it was he who personalized the style, and the name he gave to his band.
 This was a name that was born out of the mountains of this region.
 Kentucky – “The Blue Grass State”.

 Today, as traditionalists will testify.
 There has been, and is a trend towards a corruption of time-honoured traditional “Country Music”, the so called Progressive or Rock Country.
 This is an almost complete loss to the genre of individual and talented styles, and endangers the history and traditions of true “Country”.
 It is for this reason we must make every endeavour to keep alive the customs and memories of the pioneers that shaped this music.
 It is through them that the so called upcoming stars of today owe a deep gratitude.
 Without the spirit of the past and true legends of the genre there would be no Country Music out there to celebrate.